What is the difference between assisted living and a nursing home?

 Nursing homes or skilled nursing communities are better suited to those who need more care than an assisted living community can provide — especially if they have medical needs that require round-the-clock monitoring by licensed medical professionals or intensive physical, occupational or speech therapy.

 Admission into a nursing home will also involve a medical assessment and developing a plan of care.
-Nursing home stays can be “private pay,” fully or partially paid by a long-term care insurance policy, or may be covered by Medicare if the patient meets certain requirements.
+Nursing home stays can be private pay, fully or partially paid by a long-term care insurance policy or may be covered by Medicare if the patient meets certain requirements.
+One option that’ll give you more peace of mind is a Life Plan Community like Freedom Village.
+We give you access to assisted living, memory care, skilled nursing and rehabilitation all under one roof.